gerryai/pddl-parser/README.md

 # PDDL Parser

-A Java library for parsing Planning Domain Definition Language and turning it into simple Java objects that can be used by planning algorithms.
+A Java library for parsing Planning Domain Definition Language (PDDL) and turning it into simple Java objects that can be used by planning algorithms.
 It provides a fresh, clean and reusable approach to parsing PDDL.

 [![Build Status](https://travis-ci.org/gerryai/pddl-parser.svg?branch=master)](https://travis-ci.org/gerryai/pddl-parser) [![Coverage Status](https://coveralls.io/repos/gerryai/pddl-parser/badge.png?branch=master)](https://coveralls.io/r/gerryai/pddl-parser?branch=master)

+## Why?

+This project was created to help people implementing planning algorithms skip the dull stuff and get to the interesting part quicker.
+After all, who wants to write a parser?

+The aim of this project is to provide a parser that:

+* Can be integrated quickly into a planning project to add PDDL parsing support
+* Generates a simple set of Java objects that represent the domain or problem
+* Does not require further compilation steps or use domain-specific classes
+* Uses code that is clear to understand, reusable, extensible and fully tested

 ## Status
 *This is a work in progress project, not yet ready for prime time - please contact David Edwards